-In this case, the product is your podcast, consumers are your listeners and what we’re looking to define through this article is the listener persona. 🧐
+In this case, the product is your podcast, the consumers are your listeners and what we’re looking to define in this article is the listener persona. 🧐

 Why define the listener persona?

 By focusing on your core target audience, you’ll be identifying the main commonalities of your audience.

 Not the specific, nor the exceptional.